Advanced Education Program in Prosthodontics

 Tuition & Fees

 Visit UIC Graduation Tuition & Fees for information on tuition and fees.
-Estimated equipment and book fees are as follows:
+Estimated equipment and educational fees are as follows:

 How to Apply

-All applications for the program are ADEA PASS.
+All applications for the program are ADEA/PASS.
 The program participates in the MATCH.
-Original transcripts must also be sent directly to Dr. Rand Harlow, Program Director.
 A personal interview is required for program acceptance.

 Message from the Program Director